xdave/xbps-src-utils/README.md

 6. ...
 7. profit!?

-There also exists a `xbps-src-utils` binary XBPS package for Void GNU/Linux.
-To install it, type **`$ sudo xbps-bin -Sy install xbps-src-utils`** and have fun.
+There also exists a `xbps-src-utils` binary XBPS package for Void Linux.
+To install it, type **`$ sudo xbps-install -Sy xbps-src-utils`** and have fun.

 See COPYING file for license(s).